ysndr/MSc-Thesis/chapter/related-work.md

 With Monto, Kreidel et al propose a similar idea for IDE portability.
 The paper describes the *Monto IR* and how they use a *Message Broker* to receive events from the Editor and dispatch them to *Monto Services*.

-The Monto IR is a language agnostic and editor independent, JSON serialized tree-like model.
+The Monto IR is a language-agnostic and editor-independent tree-like model serialized as JSON.
 Additionally, the IR maintains low level syntax highlighting information (font, color, style, etc.) but leaves the highlighting to the language specific service.

 The processing and modification of the source code and IR is performed by *Monto Services*.